-By offering PS (polystyrene) filament, OWA is pioneering offering a material not previously used in 3D printing.
-OWA’s PS filament is made by giving new life to old materials, especially from used cartridges collected and recycled by ARMOR.
+By offering PS (polystyrene) filament, OWA is pioneering a material not previously used in 3D printing.
+OWA’s PS filament is made by giving new life to old materials, in particular the used cartridges collected and recycled by ARMOR.

-The result: a 30% lower environmental impact in terms of CO2 emissions as compared with virgin filament.
+The result: a 30% reduced environmental impact in terms of CO2 emissions as compared with virgin filament.